Causes of Eyelid Swelling

 How to do it:

-- Soak a clean cloth in warm water, squeeze out excess water, and gently press it against your eyelid.
+- Soak a clean cloth in warm water, then gently squeeze out the excess water and press it against your eyelid.

 - Hold it there for about 10-15 minutes.